Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Auto-generated Meta Website
 ===========================

-If requested, at server start-up, a "meta" website - i.e. a website sharing information about the other websites being hosted by that server - can be generated and made available through a dedicated virtual host and web root.
+If requested, at server start-up, a "meta" website - i.e. a website sharing information about all other websites being hosted by that server - can be generated and made available through a dedicated virtual host and web root.

 For that, in the US-Web configuration file, among the user-specified ``routes``, one may add the following element in the list of virtual host entries associated to a given domain (ex: ``foobar.org``)::